dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 :::moniker range=">= aspnetcore-8.0"

-The Graph SDK examples require the following package references in the standalone Blazor WebAssembly app:
+The Graph SDK examples require the following package references in the standalone Blazor WebAssembly app.
+The first two packages are already referenced if the app has been enabled for MSAL authentication, for example when creating the app by following the guidance in <xref:blazor/security/webassembly/standalone-with-microsoft-entra-id> or <xref:blazor/security/webassembly/standalone-with-azure-active-directory-b2c>.

 :::moniker-end

 :::moniker range="< aspnetcore-8.0"

-The Graph SDK examples require the following package references in the standalone Blazor WebAssembly app or the **:::no-loc text="Client":::** app of a hosted Blazor WebAssembly solution:
+The Graph SDK examples require the following package references in the standalone Blazor WebAssembly app or the **:::no-loc text="Client":::** app of a hosted Blazor WebAssembly solution.
+The first two packages are already referenced if the app has been enabled for MSAL authentication, for example when creating the app by following the guidance in <xref:blazor/security/webassembly/standalone-with-microsoft-entra-id> or <xref:blazor/security/webassembly/standalone-with-azure-active-directory-b2c>.

 :::moniker-end